How to Improve Decision-Making Without Slowing Your Team Down

 So teams optimise for speed.
 Questions are asked.
 Answers are given.
 Work begins.

-The False Trade-Off
+The Trade-Off That Isn’t

 In practice, that trade-off is overstated.